 Alexia is Italian because of her name.
 That is to say, when I was coming up with the character I found that name and everything simply followed after.
 I’ve had a love affair with Italy since I excavated there, so it was a natural choice for me.
-As to the nose and the skin, I knew she had to be atypical in appearance (and attitude and thought) so I could have her a spinster.
-Also, I don’t like to write beautiful main characters, they’re boring.
+Also, I don’t like to write overly beautiful main characters, they’re boring.

 Tell us about Sophronia.

 Sophronia is a smart observer of society, she’s interested in how people think and why they do what they do.
 She likes to surround herself with drama but not engage it directly, like the quiet center of a storm.
 As a result she becomes all too good at espionage and manipulation, possibly to the detriment of her relationships.
 This might explain why people are constantly throwing food at her.

 What was one of the most surprising things you learned in creating Sophronia?

 I remember my own high school experience much more clearly than I thought I would.
 It’s surprisingly easy to regress.
 Either that or I never quite grew up.

 Prudence is basically the college years, off on her own, away from her family, enthusiastically trying new things.
 She is figuring out herself, how to lead, all the while building a new family of her own choosing and exploring new worlds and ideas.
 I actually always had her in mind, from the very beginning of Soulless I knew I wanted to write a metanatural.

 What are their personal pet peeves when it comes to ill-mannered behavior?

 Introductions are very important to Alexia, as are good table manners, well-behaved children, and respect for the social order.